SherG/cool-iron/blog/facebook-ads-roi.md

 Wondering how to determine whether Facebook Ads are worth the cost?
 Let's take the case of a service-based business running lead ads for the first time.

-While you may be concerned about wasting money or getting disappointing returns, it's also possible to entirely miss the success of your ad campaigns.

-You can avoid this pitfall by understanding a metric called "Customer Lifetime Value" and by setting time-based revenue targets.
+You can gain clarity by understanding a metric called "Customer Lifetime Value" and by setting time-based revenue targets.

-Sometimes, with Facebook Ads, as in life, you're much closer to success than you realize.

 First, let's set the scene.